 Please vary the hook to Include keywords that you know resonate with your respective audience.
 Each company you have on your podcast will have different hot buttons, vary the hook based on these keywords.

-Second, when tweeting about the podcast episode, invoke the name of the person in the podcast, their #handle.
+Second, when tweeting about the podcast episode, invoke the name of the person in the podcast, their @handle.
 Normally, Twitter will send a person an email when their handle gets mentioned.
 This will catch the attention of the person mentioned, as well as the people who follow them on Twitter.

-When someone sees a Tweet with their name, there is a higher likelihood they will re-Tweet it to their audience, which will expose your podcast to a new group of potential listeners.
+When someone sees a Tweet with their name, there is a greater chance at retweeting to their audience, which will expose your podcast to a new group of potential listeners.

 This can be tricky, so do not assume it will be the first initial and last name of your guest.
 Confirm every handle you use because they may have unexpected variations.
 Take care, you may go down a road you don’t choose.
 Here are three examples — @scoureme, @datadoghq, and @cynjaChaseC

 Place your handles in the second column in the Twitter distribution grid.